Xi pledges to help Nepal improve connectivity - ExBulletin

 On Tuesday, Nepal and China also signed cooperation documents in areas including connectivity, medical collaboration and industrial and infrastructure development, following a meeting between Oli and Prime Minister Li Qiang in Beijing .

-During the talks, Li said China is ready to work with Nepal to better align their development strategies, expand bilateral trade and investment, and strengthen connectivity via roads, railways and air routes.
+During the discussions, Li said China is ready to work with Nepal to better align their development strategies, expand bilateral trade and investment, and strengthen connectivity via roads, railways and highways. aerial.

 Oli, who previously visited China in 2016 and 2018, told his Chinese counterpart that Nepal is strongly inspired by China's continued reform and opening-up to build a great modern socialist country and rejuvenate the Chinese nation.